DOH-Lake COVID-19 vaccination schedule subject to change

 To receive COVID-19 alerts on your mobile device, text COVIDUPDATE to 888777.

-For testing locations and other COVID-19 information, visit www.lakecountyfl.gov/COVID-19 or contact your private health care provider.
+For testing locations and more information, visit www.lakecountyfl.gov/COVID-19 or contact your health care provider.

 Per Executive Order 20-315, phase one vaccinations will be for long-term care facility residents and staff, persons 65 years of age and older, and health care personnel with direct patient contact.